Harshitn1995/Jarvis/docs/README/users.md

 >
 > -----------------------------
 >
-> Please refer to _Events_ for a detailed understanding of the concept of Events in WebEngage and its application across your dashboard.
+> Please refer to _Events_ for a detailed understanding of the concept of Events in Jarvis and its application across your dashboard.

 Any actions performed by users across your app and website are called events.
 For example, let’s say that you have an e-commerce app which requires users to perform certain actions, like;